 |30th June||British Breads||8 spaces||£70|

 All courses start at 10 am with refreshments available from 9.45.
 We am to finish by 3pm but that does depend on how well the yeast behaves.
 We do have time to run over a little so no one should feel rushed.

-We are still working on setting up an on-line booking system.
-In the meantime, please call Claire on 07999871053 to reserve your space.
+Please call Claire on 07999871053 to reserve your space.
 Places can be reserved for 2 weeks to give you time to send in a cheque and booking form.

 Please click on the link below each set of course details to download a booking form.
 Full payment details and the postal address are on the form.